hdelas/Loka-Exercise/README.md

 In the case of data enrichment, orchestrator can be programmed to identify changes in the source data so that updated data can be loaded.

-## Imporvements for the future ##
+## Improvements for the future ##

-Create backups every time a modification is done.
+Create backups every time a modification is done.  <br />
-Create security by role and by file.
+Create security by role and by file. <br />
-Improve the Ingestion techniques in order to be able to process streaming data or large files with spark or Hdfs Hadoop.
+Improve the Ingestion techniques in order to be able to process streaming data or large files with spark or Hdfs Hadoop.  <br />